ravendb/bootcamp/src/Unit-3/lesson2/README.md

     }
 }
 ````
-The `Head` method expose a low level way to check if a potentialy large document
+The `Head` method expose a low-level way to check if a potentially large document
 exists, without loading it.

 ## Exercise: Adding an order's line into an order document without loading the entire document